-How did it all begin?
-It was the vision of the man whose name graces our gallery.
-Walter Greer gathered a group of nine people in 1971 at the Red Piano Gallery to discuss forming an art league on Hilton Head Island.
+Artist Walter Greer, Art League Gallery’s namesake and visionary founder, gathered a group of nine people in 1971 at the Red Piano Gallery to discuss forming an art league on Hilton Head Island.
 With a desire to present their idea to as large a group as possible, they scheduled a program in conjunction with an exhibit of Walter’s paintings in March of 1972 at the Hilton Head Inn.
 About 30 people showed up and elected Gretchen Ramsey as president.
 And the Art League of Hilton Head was born.

 The first “official” meeting was held on May 24, 1972.
-In the spring of 1973, the first member show of the new art gallery was held at Harbour Town and was very well received by the community.
+In the spring of 1973, the first Members Show of the new Art League was held outdoors at Harbour Town and was very well received by the community.
 By 1976, membership had grown to over 300 people and in 1979, the organization proudly sponsored its first workshop – a 3-day watercolor course.

 The 20th anniversary celebration of Art League of Hilton Head, with a membership of over 500, was held at the Westin in November 1992.
 Art League Studio moved from the DeVries building to the Sea Pines Plantation Center in March of 1993 where workshops would be held from October through March.
-The Member Art Show was held in that year at the newly opened “Art League Gallery Too” in the Market Place on Palmetto Bay Road.
+That year, the Members Show was held at the newly opened “Art League Gallery Too” in the Market Place on Palmetto Bay Road.
 And in January of 1994, the Art League Gallery was moved to a new location in the Sea Pines Center.

 In 2000, the Art Gallery again relocated, this time to the northern end of the island at Pineland Station, kicking off its expansion with a week-long series of events.
 By January 2002, a new website was launched.
 Later that year, Art League of Hilton Head celebrated its 30th anniversary with a party at the Country Club of Hilton Head.